Worship Roadmap - January 19, 2025

 Lay Reader: Call to Worship

-Lay Reader: Please join me in our responsive Call to Worship.
+Lay Reader: Please rise as you are able and join me in our responsive Call to Worship:

 Lay Reader: Announcements